Anglican Network in Europe: Beliefs

 In its canons and constitution, ANiE "receives and accepts as its Doctrinal Basis the Canonical books of the Old and New Testaments as the inspired Word of God, containing all things necessary for salvation, and the final authority and unchangeable standard for Christian faith and life."

 As "faithful expressions of this doctrine," ANiE accepts the faith as summarized in the Apostles' Creed, the Nicene Creed and the Athanasian Creed; the 1662 Book of Common Prayer and the Ordinal; the Thirty-Nine Articles of Religion agreed in 1562 and finalized upon incorporation into the BCP in 1571; and GAFCON's Jerusalem Statement and Declaration of 2008.
 These doctrinal commitments cannot be amended by future ANiE synods.

 Structure

-ANiE encompasses two convocations that function as dioceses, each with its own own character; field of operation; and its own constitution, canons and synod.
+ANiE encompasses three convocations that function as dioceses, each with its own character; field of operation; and its own constitution, canons and synod.
 The network is governed by a presiding bishop and a synod including representatives, clergy and lay, from the member convocations.
 The basic level of organization is the local congregation.
 Each congregation is part of a convocation led by bishops.
 The two convocations, AMiE and ACE, may have overlapping jurisdictions, with at least one ACE congregation located in England.

 ANiE's operations remain provisional, and according to the network's canons, "ANiE looks forward to the day, when under God, this provincial framework becomes a fully operational Province where the Presiding Bishop and the Province take their place in the councils of the Church."